SGDInstitute/apollo/content/collections/pages/mblgtacc/workshops.md

         content:
           -
             type: text
-            text: "A breakout session's format gives you important information about how it will be delivered and the extent to you, as an attendee, may expect to participate:"
+            text: "A breakout session's format gives you important information about the experience, how it will be delivered, and the extent to which you, as an attendee, may expect to participate:"
       -
         type: bulletList
         content: